 Revisit Software

 The software you use is as essential for scaling your business as it is for running it in the first place.
 As such, you will likely need to revisit the software you are using and ensure it is fit for growth.
-You will need to look at everything, from customer relationship management (CRM) software or accounting software to personalised email marketing software.
+You will need to look at everything, from CRM software and accounting software to hyper-personalisation software.

 Step 2: Create Momentum-driving and Automation Strategies

-While having a strong foundation is important, it is vital that ecommerce entrepreneurs understand that you need to be able to change and adjust as your business grows.
+While having a strong foundation is important, ecommerce entrepreneurs must understand that they need to be able to change and adjust as their business grows.
 As your business grows, your team and technology will need to grow with it.

 Take Your Customer Service to the Next Level